furudean/website/src/routes/blog/svelte-kit-mdsvex.svelte.md

 	// Import all .svx files in the directory const modules = import.meta.glob("./*.svx")

+	// Run a map over each module

+	// Check out the docs for p-map if this looks confusing, it's  basically
-	// Map over promises
+	// Array.map(...) but for promises
 	const posts = await pMap(
 		Object.entries(modules),
 		async function ([filename, module]) {
+			// Import the component.
+The metadata here is added by MDSveX and mirrors
-			// MDSveX adds the front matter to `metadata` for each component const { metadata } = await module()
+			// the front matter.
+			const { metadata } = await module()

 			return {
 				title: metadata.title,
 				date: new Date(metadata.date),
 				summary: metadata.summary,
-				slug: basename(filename, ".svx") // generate a slug we can link to }
+				slug: basename(filename, ".svx") // Generate a slug we can link to }
 		}
 	)